 Quest is primarily intended for people who don’t already own a gaming PC.
-But if you do own a PC and a Rift already, you might be wondering if you’ll have to purchase games you already own for Rift.
+But if you do own a PC and a Rift already, you might be wondering if you’ll have to purchase games, experiences, and apps you already own for Rift.

-Or if Quest will be your first Oculus headset, you might want to know whether you’d need to re-purchase games if you decide to get a Rift S to enter PC VR in the future.
+Or if Quest is your first Oculus headset, you might want to know whether you’d need to re-purchase games if you decide to get a Rift S to enter PC VR in the future.

-The answer is that the Oculus platform supports cross-buy, but it’s up to each developer.
-Here are all the titles we know of with confirmed cross-buy so far.
-More developers could announce cross-buy between now and Quest launch- not appearing on this list does not mean the developer won’t support the feature.
+The answer is that the Oculus Store system supports cross-buy, but it’s up to each developer.
+Here are all the titles we know of with confirmed cross-buy:

 Fast Travel Games

 Apex Construct [8/10 on Rift] is a single-player story-driven action adventure game featuring bow and arrow combat.
 It’s set in a post-apocalyptic future where robots have taken over, and lasts around five hours.